-George Bailey Winship was born in Saco, Maine, on September 28, 1847, to George D. and Abigail Winship.
+George Bailey Winship was born September 28, 1847, in Saco, Maine, to George D. and Abigail Winship.
 The family first moved to LaCrosse, Wisconsin, in 1851, only to relocate after six years to LaCrescent in Houston County, Minnesota.
 It was here that the young Winship bounced from school to manual jobs, in which he generated the skills that would prepare him to venture on the creation of the Grand Forks Herald, one of the city's first newspapers.

 He attended district school until his 13th year, then spending the next three years sanding brick molds, and setting type in a local printing office.
 Prevented from joining the Union Army during the Civil War in 1862 on account of his age, it was not until the following year that he was able to enlist.
 He became a member of Company A, Second Minnesota Cavalry, which he served until the end of the War.
 Later, he moved from city to city, employed in various jobs.

 One of these jobs was with the U.S. government, spending a year freighting goods beyond the limits of railway tracks, which ended in St. Cloud, Minnesota.
 Afterwards, Winship joined with a Dr. Schultz at Fort Garry, now Winnipeg, Canada, to work on the Norwester, the only paper north of St. Cloud.
 He worked on the paper for two years, before political conditions in the area made the printing profession less than desirable.
 He then relocated to Pembina, North Dakota, to work with the post trader, A.W.
 Stiles.